fhiso/lexicon-eg/genealogy.md

 ##genealogy##

+\[[ODO](http://www.oxforddictionaries.com/definition/english/genealogy) 2014-04-28\]  A line of descent traced continuously from an ancestor.
+The study and tracing of lines of descent.

+\[[Websters](http://www.merriam-webster.com/dictionary/genealogy) 2014-04-28\] The study of family history.
+The history of a particular family showing how the different members of the family are related to each other.

 \[[EE](SOURCES.md#EE)\]  The study of families in genetic and historical context; the study of communities in which kinship networks weave the fabric of economic, political, and social life; the study of family structures and the changing roles of men, women, and children in diverse cultures; the study of biography, reconstructing individual human lives and placing them into family context across place and time—otherwise, the story of who we are and how we came to be as individuals and societies.

 \[[MGP](SOURCES.md#MGP)\] A research field concerned primarily with accurately reconstructing forgotten or unknown identities and familial relationships in the past and present, typically covering more than one generation and including adoptive, biological, extramarital, marital, and other kinds of familial relationships; a narrative family history covering descendants of an ancestral couple.